Below are answers to some frequently-asked questions about counseling and therapy, which I hope you find helpful.

 Is my information confidential?

 Yes.
-Because I have opted out of participation with managed health-care organizations, I can protect your confidentiality, which helps you develop the trust necessary for successful treatment.
-There are extremely rare situations in which therapists are legally required to divulge certain information, but in all my years of treating people, I’ve been in that situation only once.
+Because I have opted out of participation with managed health-care organizations, I can protect your confidentiality.
+This helps you develop the trust necessary for successful treatment.
+There are extremely rare situations in which therapists are legally required to divulge certain information.
+However, in all my years of treating people, I’ve been in that situation only twice.

 What is therapy like?